 - Have clear margins, boxes and borders.

-- If there is too much info, make more than one infographic.
+- If there is too much information, make more than one infographic.

-- Properly attribute your sources.
-I can't tell you how often I have seen this one ignored... sources go at the bottom.
+- Properly attribute your sources at the bottom.

 - Make it enjoyable, not dry data and facts.
 Ask yourself: “Would a ten-year-old understand this?”
 Unless it is a highly technical niche, keep it as simple as you can.